taylortom/tomtaylor-src/_pages/home.md

     <span class="command">$ ls ~/interests</span><br/>
     user_experience,
     open_source_software,
-    learning_technology,
+    CLEAN_CODE,
     ethical_software_practices,
     black_coffee,
     leicester_city_fc,
     live_music,
     photography,
     cinema,
-    gym
+    fitness,
+    the_rebel_alliance
 </div>

 I'm currently an **Open Source Learning Technologies Developer** at <a href="http://www.kineo.com" target="_blank">Kineo</a> looking after the open-source <a href="https://www.adaptlearning.org/" target="_blank">Adapt authoring tool</a>.

-If you'd like to know more about my professional experience, you'll find links to my CV and portfolio as well as my LinkedIn and GitHub profiles somewhere around here.
+If you'd like to know more about my professional experience, you'll find links to my CV and portfolio as well as my LinkedIn and GitHub profiles <span class="icon-arrow-up2"></span> up there <span class="icon-arrow-up2"></span>

-If you have any ideas or projects you think we could collaborate on, I would love to hear from you.
-You can get in touch with me via the accounts linked at the top of the page, or by the e-mail address below.
+If you have any ideas or projects you think we could collaborate on, I'd love to hear from you.
+You can get in touch with me via the accounts at the top of the page, or by the e-mail address below.

 <div class="source_code">
     <span class="command">$ contact_me</span><br/>